Devkant21/Devkant21/README.md

 I’m interested in Web Development and Open Source Projects.

-I’m currently learning Web development using the JavaScript library - React.
+I’m currently learning YAML & JSON in order to use it efficiently in Cloud Programming.

 I have worked upon MACHINE LEARNING frameworks : Sci-kit learn

 I have worked with Django and Flask and built Blog websites and Ticketing System (CRUD operations) .
 I have built and added features like Image slide using plain Vanilla JavaScript.
+I have also built a few landing pages with React Js.